 \section{Stream function formulation and subsonic truncation}

-In this section, we introduce the stream function formulation to reduce the Euler system into a single {second order} quasilinear equation, which is elliptic in the subsonic region and becomes singular elliptic at the sonic state.
+In this section, we introduce the stream function formulation to reduce the Euler system into a single {second order} quasilinear equation, which is elliptic in the subsonic region and becomes singular elliptic at the sonic state, cf. Lemma \ref{lem:stream_equiv}.
+We also reformulate Problem \ref{pb} into a Bernoulli type free boundary problem for the quasilinear equation satisfied by the stream function, cf. Problem \ref{Pb2}.
 In order to deal with the possible degeneracy of the equation near the sonic state, a subsonic truncation is introduced so that the modified equation is always uniformly elliptic.